 The Fraser fir grows naturally only in the southern Appalachians, above 3,000 feet.
 The cool temperatures and lots of rainfall of the North Carolina High Country are what causes the Fraser fir to keep its needles throughout the Christmas season.

-Over 50 million Fraser firs are grown in North Carolina on 25,000 acres for use as Christmas trees, and the Fraser fir represents over 90% of all the trees grown in North Carolina as Christmas trees.
+Over 50 million Fraser firs are grown in North Carolina on more than 34,000 acres for use as Christmas trees, and the Fraser fir represents over 94% of all the trees grown in North Carolina as Christmas trees.
 Christmas Trees haven't always been a Christmas Tradition.
 No one really knows who put up the first Christmas tree, but some historians believe that even the Egyptians and Romans used some form of an evergreen to decorate their homes in late December.

 The following was prepared for the National Christmas Tree Association by Dr. Craig McKinley, formerly of North Carolina State University.

 In many respects, Fraser fir and balsam fir are quite similar, although the geographic ranges of the two species do not overlap.
 Some scientists even suggest that because of the many similarities, the two species were once a single species which has since evolved into the present-day forms.